Cardiff Devils: 2023–2025, the Russell era

 Cardiff finished the 2023/24 EIHL season with a 37-14-3 record as runners-up to the Sheffield Steelers and went on to face the Dundee Stars in the playoff quarter-finals.
-Cardiff defeated the Stars to advance to the Playoff Final Weekend, but they lost the semi-final to the Belfast Giants in overtime by a 2-1 score.
-Cardiff claimed bronze in the 3rd place game against the Guildford Flames with a 7-5 win.
+Cardiff defeated the Stars to advance to the Playoff Final Weekend, but they lost the semi-final to the Belfast Giants in overtime by a 2–1 score.
+Cardiff claimed bronze in the 3rd place game against the Guildford Flames with a 7–5 win.

 The 2024 offseason saw Cardiff bring back some notable former names, including defenceman Gleason Fournier from Fehérvár AV19 and netminder Mac Carruth from Herning Blue Fox.

-On 3 November 2024, the Devils announced that head coach Pete Russell had signed a 3 year contract extension that would see him as head coach of the team till at least the end of the 2027/28 season.
+On 3 November 2024, the Devils announced that head coach Pete Russell had signed a 3-year contract extension that would see him as head coach of the team till at least the end of the 2027/28 season.

-Between the 16-19 January 2025, the Cardiff Devils hosted the IIHF Continental Cup Final at their home venue, the Vindico Arena.
+Between 16 and 19 January 2025, the Cardiff Devils hosted the IIHF Continental Cup Final at their home venue, the Vindico Arena.
 Due to visa issues, Arlan Koksheteau were forced to withdraw from the tournament leaving it as just a three team tournament including GKS Katowice and Brûleurs de Loups.
 The Devils won both of their games winning them their first Continental Cup title and their first trophy in the Pete Russell era.

 On 22 April 2025, just two days after the Devils lost the playoff final, Cardiff announced the departure of Russell.